How we're supporting you.

 2. Phone support for those most in need.
 If you're unable to find a solution online, you feel vulnerable or are in a situation where you need help today, then please do allow us extra time to answer when you contact us.

-3. We are providing essential services only in branches at the moment.
+3. We are only offering essential services in branches at the moment.
 We’re keeping some of our branches open with reduced hours to help with essential banking needs.
 These include:

 Help if you’re in need of additional support or are facing financial difficulty

-Taking out cash over the counter or from an ATM
+Taking out cash from an ATM or over the counter

 Banks and building societies, just like retailers, are following the government’s guidance and introducing social distancing in our branches and at ATMs.
 Please do not visit one of our branches unless absolutely necessary.